 When alleviating pain, reducing suffering, and helping people restore their quality of life, there’s a tendency to try to speed up progress.
 Some of us might become impatient with people who appear stuck in the old ways of doing things.

 Change Takes a While

 The field of integrative medicine has indeed made significant strides.
 Yet, we must acknowledge that change is not an instantaneous process.
 Forcing transformation is like pushing over doors.
 True evolution, that is, swapping old ways for the new, requires time and an appreciation for the historical context of incremental, systematic changes.
 Change takes a while, as change through history has always taken a while, perhaps longer than we want.

-We’re knocking down the doors as we can, but you can’t just barge in and push doors over.
-Change takes a while, and change through history has taken a while.
 I got hold of a medical book from the 1930s.
-It was talking about the same problem in the 1930s of how new ideas are hard to adapt and the old medical establishment still wants to do the old stuff; none of that changes.
-So, to help somebody understand that there’s another way to think, and another way to look at it.
+It was talking about the same problem in the 1930s of how new ideas are hard to adapt and the old medical establishment still wants to stick to the “old” ways of doing things.
+As you can see, the desire to compel rapid change has been around for a long time.